grammyjs/website/site/docs/hosting/firebase.md

 However, your function is only available to the localhost on your computer.
 To actually test your bot, you need to expose your function to the internet so that the Telegram API can send updates to your bot.
 There are several services, such as [localtunnel](https://localtunnel.me) or [ngrok](https://ngrok.com), that can help you with that.
-In this example, we will use localtunnel, as it does not shut down after an hour like ngrok does.
+In this example, we will be using localtunnel.

 First, let's install localtunnel: